shradhaebi/ensembl-static/plants/species/Phaseolus_vulgaris/Phaseolus_vulgaris_annotation.md

 domains were removed.
 The resulting annotation includes 28134 protein-coding loci.
 Most of these genes (91%) were retained in synteny blocks with soybean.

+Repeated sequences were called with the Repeat Detector, which is part of the [Ensembl Genomes repeat feature pipelines](http://plants.ensembl.org/info/genome/annotation/repeat_features.html).
+Repeats length: 197689120 - Repeats content: 37.9%